qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 This code initializes the AWS SageMaker environment by defining the SageMaker role, session, and S3 client.
 It also specifies the S3 bucket and key for accessing the Titanic training dataset stored in an S3 bucket.

 #### Boto3 API
 > Boto3 is the official AWS SDK for Python, allowing developers to interact programmatically with AWS services like S3, EC2, and Lambda.
 It provides both high-level and low-level APIs, making it easy to manage AWS resources and automate tasks.
 With built-in support for paginators, waiters, and session management, Boto3 simplifies working with AWS credentials, regions, and IAM permissions.
-It’s ideal for automating cloud operations and integrating AWS services into Python applications.
+It's ideal for automating cloud operations and integrating AWS services into Python applications.

 ```python
 import boto3